-The Pupil Premium was introduced in April 2011 and provides additional funding to support pupils who are registered as eligible for free school meals, looked after children and those from families with parents in the armed forces.
-In April 2012 the Government widened the coverage of the premium to include pupils eligible for free school meals at any point in the last six years.
-In April 2013 the Services Children Premium widened to include children whose parent has left the services up to three years ago.
+The Pupil Premium provides additional funding to support pupils who are registered as eligible for free school meals, looked after children and those from families with parents in the armed forces.
+It also includes pupils who were eligible for free school meals or registered as a service child at any point in the last six years.

 Pupil Premium Allocation

-In addition to the main school budget Test Valley School was allocated Pupil Premium funding of £89,640 for the academic year 2017-18 and we are expecting £78,960 during this financial year (the number of pupils eligible for funding determines this).
+In addition to the main school budget, Test Valley School was allocated Pupil Premium funding of £78,960 for 2018-19 and we are expecting £93,150 during this financial year (the number of pupils eligible for funding determines this).